chrisN777/lagesonum/INSTALL.md

 ## Using Docker

 * Creates a Ubuntu 14.04 image with pip and all dependencies from requirements_dev.txt installed.
 * The container uses start.sh to run lagesonum.
+Caveat: It creates a new DB on every startup, so we can't test data migration with this.
 * To build the image use
     * `docker build -t lagesonum .`
-* To run the container with current changes use the following command
+* To run the container with the version in your current workdir use the following command.
+It create a new container and removes it when you stop the process with CTRL+c.
-    * *`docker run -ti -v $(pwd):/tmp/lagesonum -p 0.0.0.0:8000:8000 lagesonum`
+    * *`docker run --rm=tru -it -v $(pwd):/tmp/lagesonum -p 0.0.0.0:8000:8000 lagesonum`
 * To ease the use you can define an alias like
-    * `alias lagesonum='docker run -ti -v $(pwd):/tmp/lagesonum -p 0.0.0.0:8000:8000 lagesonum'`
+    * `alias lagesonum='docker run --rm=true -it -v $(pwd):/tmp/lagesonum -p 0.0.0.0:8000:8000 lagesonum'`
     * `lagesonum`

 ## Without Docker